 In an 8-month, double-blind study conducted by Cornell University’s College of Veterinary Medicine, researchers found that dogs who were given CBD saw a significant decrease in pain and an increase in activity with no side effects.

 What does that mean for your dog?
-Less inflammation and less pain.
+Less inflammation means less pain.

 Pancreatitis can cause nausea and GI pain, which can be treated with full-spectrum hemp extract.
 CBD can also help a pet restore its appetite.
 CBD interacts with the endocannabinoid system in dogs to: